KaraniWachira/emobilis-webdev-camp/README.md

 **Features**
 ------------

-* **Responsive Layout**: The landing page uses a well-structured, responsive layout using CSS Grid.
+* **Responsive Layout**: The landing page uses a well-structured, responsive layout using CSS flex.
-* **Navigation Bar**: The navbar includes links to the "About Me" section and the "Contact Me" page.
+* **Navigation Bar**: The navbar includes links to the "Home",  "About Me" section and a button to navigate to the "Contact" page.
-* **Header Section**: A centered video or image of myself.
 * **Tagline Section**: A centered text area with a tagline for my portfolio.
-* **Skills and Hobbies Section**: Two equal-sized columns displaying my skills and hobbies.
+* **Hobbies Section**: Two equal-sized columns displaying my skills and hobbies.
 * **Footer Section**: Links to my social media profiles or contact information.
 * **Contact Form**: A form on the `contact.html` page with fields for name, email, phone number, and message.

 **Technical Details**
 --------------------

-* The project uses HTML, CSS, and CSS Grid for layout and styling.
+* The project uses HTML, CSS, and CSS Flex for layout and styling.
-* The "About Me" link in the navbar uses the `id` attribute to scroll directly to the "Skills and Hobbies" section.
+* The "About Me" link in the navbar uses the `id` attribute to scroll directly to the "Hobbies" section.
 * The contact form on the `contact.html` page uses standard HTML form elements.

 **Screenshots**